 The successful implementation of this policy will require adequate financial, human and technical resources to ensure effective and efficient implementation for desired policy outcomes.
 Resources will be mobilized from the National Treasury, Development Partners, Private Sector, Civil Society and other funding agencies.
-Resource mobilization will also entail Public-Private Partnerships, Partnership with the diaspora community; and Leverage on the functions and processes of Parliament.
+Resource mobilization will also entail Public-Private Partnerships and Partnership with the diaspora community.